 You can refuse to take any of the tests mentioned above (including the portable breath test) without being penalized for your refusal.

-In matters involving intoxicated driving, we offer free initial consultations to potential clients in the Indianapolis and the surrounding regions.
-To speak with experienced attorney, call us at (317) 752-7563.
+In matters involving intoxicated driving, we offer free initial consultations to potential clients in Indianapolis and the surrounding regions.
+To speak with an experienced attorney, call us at 317-972-9799.
 You can also request an appointment by filling out our online contact form.